Did you know that having blurred vision may be a sign of another problem? Continue reading to learn why.

 Blurred Vision Symptoms

 In some cases blurred vision may be accompanied by additional symptoms.
-These symptoms may affect one or both eyes, and are usually due to some other underlying cause.
-Symptoms may include:
+These symptoms may affect one or both eyes, and there is usually some other underlying cause.
+Symptoms can include:

 - Photophobia (sensitivity to light)